 FOR IMMEDIATE RELEASE:

-TheSpeedGamers’ Final Fantasy Marathon is a five-day charity drive that is broadcasted online through Twitch.tv.
-The marathon will last 120 hours.
-The group encourages donations through great gameplay, commentary, contests, and prize incentives, as well as through other methods that allow a direct interaction with the audience.
-During the event, viewers can chat directly with the team via the chat function of Twitch.tv or through social media networks such as Twitter and Facebook.
+TheSpeedGamers’ Resident Evil Marathon is a three-day charity drive that is broadcast online through Twitch.tv.
+The marathon will last 72 hours.
+The group encourages donations through great gameplay, commentary, contests, and prize incentives, as well as through other methods that allow direct interaction with the audience.
+During the event, viewers can chat directly with the team via the chat function of Twitch.tv or through social media networks, such as Twitter and Facebook.

 TheSpeedGamers, or TSG, was founded in 2008 in the Dallas-Fort Worth area of Texas by Britt LaRiviere.
 Britt and a few of his friends decided to have a weekend of gaming for fun when the idea formed to stream it live on the internet for charity.
 Since the first marathon in March 2008, TSG has expanded to include members from around the world, and it has gone on to do multiple marathons for a myriad of charities and causes.
 These charities include St. Jude Children’s Research Hospital, ACT Today, buildOn, Heifer International, and Mercy Corps.
 Through these marathons, TSG has proven that gamers can do more than just play games; they can also help save or better the lives of others.